mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 LOUNGE AND RECREATION AREA (17) The installation's main recreation chamber and its annexes see relatively little use these days.
 The Acting Director prefers to use the one upstairs and would only come here if hosting a party of visitors.
 The quality of available foods and wines is decent but not up to the standards of Vicervis' private stash.

-AISH NIRKHA (CAPTAIN OF KNOWLEDGE) SPECIES GENDER AGE Human Male 45 TRAITS — STR 4 INT 7 SKILLS DEX 8 EDU 2 Carouse 3, Investigate 2, END 9 SOC 6 Leadership 1, Persuade 6
+AISH NIRKHA (CAPTAIN OF KNOWLEDGE)  Human Male 45 TRAITS — STR 4 INT 7 SKILLS DEX 8 EDU 2 Carouse 3, Investigate 2, END 9 SOC 6 Leadership 1, Persuade 6

 WEAPONS Patronising tone, condescending finger-wagging, soul-crushingly obscure lectures

 Research Station Gamma

-TRAVELLER

 personal effects are also scattered around the shelves.
 In some cases it seems items were shoved in here with genuine spite rather than a lack of care; some have clearly been thrown in a manner intended to cause harm to them or at least demonstrate contempt.